Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Newbies should have no problem figuring out how to navigate the interface and start downloading.
 One nice benefit of RarBG is the community of users that doesn’t hesitate to leave feedback on the quality or lack thereof of particular feeds.

 A tip for those in the banned countries who might find themselves blocked from accessing RarBG downloads.
-If you lay your hands on a quality VPN service, you should be able to bypass the bans and surf this excellent torrent to your heart’s content.
-For those who might not be aware, a VPN encrypts your data and hides your actual IP address from anyone (like government spooks) who might be watching.
+If you lay your hands on a quality VPN service like NordVPN, you should be able to bypass the bans and surf this excellent torrent to your heart’s content.

 You know you’ve hit the big time as a torrent website when you find yourself banned from Google.
 Welcome to the top shelf, 1337X because Google now prevents your name from showing up in website searches.
 What else can we say about this up-and-comer?
 Quite a bit, actually.